howset/inception/README.md

 #### Worth mentioning
 - __.env__[^20] useful to put all variables that can be easily changed (but not sensitive info because it can be inspected.
 - __Secrets__[^19] are case sensitive, filename and such, be careful.
 Useful for sensitive info (passwords) --> does not show with `docker inspect [container]`.
-- __Healthcheck__ just an arbitrary test parameter to run periodically.
+- __Healthcheck__ just an arbitrary (can be anything, hopefully relevant) test parameter to run periodically.
 A repeated 0 exit status of the check means healthy.
 - __depends-on__ useful to start (NOT create) a service __after__ another (healthy) service has been started.
 - __ports__ publishing ports outside the network. `docker ps` lists only the json file, and EXPOSE in the dockerfile just writes the metadata to this file.
 Without EXPOSE in the dockerfiles, intercontainer communication is left to the default of each services.
 This can be checked by `docker exec [container] netstat -tnl`.
 - on topic of ports, leaving the default is definitely the best practice.
 Changing them is unnecessarily tangled since it involves changing the configurations of the related containers, e.g mdb <--port--> wp or wp(php-fpm) <--port--> nginx, though however, the definition can be conviniently put as environmental variable in .env file.
 I do it because I'm already in too deep here.
-So as it stands currently, the script and docker-compose files are more complicated as they should be because i need to add a functionality (`envsubst`) to change the content of the config file on the fly which in turn requires the installation of another package (`gettext`) and providing unnecessary clutter to the docker-compose because i have to specify the env vars.
+So as it stands currently, the script and docker-compose files are more complicated as they should be ~~because i need to add a functionality (`envsubst`) to change the content of the config file on the fly which in turn requires the installation of another package (`gettext`) and providing unnecessary clutter to the docker-compose because i have to specify the env vars.~~ now just use sed, avoid installing a new package, but just as unnecessarily tangled.

 ### Notes
 - I decided to just use the initsrcipt on each dockerfile as the ENTRYPOINT and ditched CMD (along with `exec "$@"` in the script) because although that works fine for mdb and nginx but wp the PID 1 would just be the script :